Extraction of neutron-capture cross sections on $^{92}$Zr using the charge-exchange Oslo method: Neutron Capture Cross Sections

 The data used are from Ref. \cite{Utsunomiya2008}, in which it is shown that the photo-absorption cross sections for the isotopes $^{91,92,94}$Zr are very similar, indicating that using them for the case of $^{93}$Zr is a reasonable approximation.
 The similarity between the $E$1 and $M$1 resonances at high $E_{\gamma}$ in these nuclei is also supported by the theoretical calculations of Refs. \cite{goriely2016,goriely2018}.
 The converted $f(E_{\gamma})$ for $^{92,94}$Zr that neighbor $^{93}$Zr based on Ref. \cite{Utsunomiya2008} are shown in Fig. \ref{fig:GSF_best_fit}.
 In addition to the statistical uncertainties of these data, reported systematic uncertainties \cite{Utsunomiya2008} in the extracted cross section were also considered in the calculation of the total uncertainty band of the extracted $^{92}$Zr($n,\gamma$)$^{93}$Zr cross sections and MACS.

 To decompose $f(E_{\gamma})$ into $M$1 and $E$1 components, the data in Fig. \ref{fig:GSF_best_fit} were fitted with the following equation, in which $c_{1,2,3}$ and $\eta$ are the fitted parameters:

 In this equation, $f_{E1}^{D1M+QRPA}(E_{\gamma})$ and $f_{M1}^{D1M+QRPA}(E_{\gamma})$ are theoretical calculations for the IVGDR and spin-flip $M$1 resonance in $^{93}$Zr, respectively, using the Hartree-Fock-Bogoliubov (HFB) plus Quasiparticle Random-Phase Approximation (QRPA) method based on the Gogny D1M interaction, as detailed in Ref. \cite{goriely2018} and available in the database for photon-strength functions in TALYS \cite{koning2023}.
 This model was chosen based on previous studies of $^{91}$Zr and $^{92}$Zr \cite{9192Zr}, where it was used to benchmark the measured $^{90,91}$Zr($n,\gamma$) cross sections and MACS.
-The $M$1 contribution is motivated by Refs. \cite{Utsunomiya2008, Iwamoto2012, 9192Zr}, in which contributions from the $M$1 resonance were identified for the isotopes $^{90,91,92,94}$Zr, located at a centroid energy $\approx$ 9 MeV.
-On the basis of these experimental results, the peak location of the $M$1 resonance in the D1M+QRPA calculation was shifted to this value.
-In the calculation of the neutron-capture cross sections described below, it was noted that the inclusion of the $M$1 resonance does not significantly impact the estimated cross section.
-However, the inclusion of the $M$1 contribution improves the fitting of $f(E_{\gamma})$ and impacts the normalization of the $E$1 component.
+The inclusion of an $M1$ component is motivated by previous experimental studies \cite{Utsunomiya2008, Iwamoto2012, 9192Zr}, which identified $M1$ resonance contributions in the isotopes $^{90,91,92,94}$Zr at centroid energies of about 9 MeV.
+Based on these findings, the centroid energy of the $M$1 resonance in the D1M+QRPA calculation was shifted to this energy prior to the fitting.
+In the calculation of the neutron-capture cross sections described below, it was found that while the inclusion of the $M$1 resonance does not significantly impact the estimated cross section, its inclusion improves the overall fit of $f(E_{\gamma})$ and reduces the uncertainty in the normalization of the $E1$ component.
 To account for uncertainties due to incomplete knowledge of the $M$1 contribution in the fit, an additional systematic uncertainty in the normalization of the $E$1 component of 5\% was included in the error analysis of the estimated neutron-capture cross sections.

 The term $e^{-\eta E_{\gamma}}$ represents the $M$1 upbend (also referred to as low-energy enhancement (LEE)) as described in \cite{goriely2018}, which is necessary to explain the observed enhancement of the $\gamma$SF below approximately 2.5 MeV.
 Refs. \cite{Schwengner2013, sieja2017, brown2014, karampagia2017} show that the enhancement occurs near closed shells.
 In Ref. \cite{Schwengner2013}, it was demonstrated that this phenomenon is commonly found in nuclei with $Z \approx$ 40 and $N \approx$ 50.
 It was assumed that there is no $E$1 contribution to the upbend, as suggested by the shell-model calculations of Ref. \cite{sieja2017}.
 However, we note that this assumption does not affect the extracted neutron-capture cross sections.